-There are existing areas of marshy grassland and peatland, these should be retained in their current condition
+There are existing areas of marshy grassland and peatland, these should be retained in their current condition.

-Landowners and developers should make themselves familiar with the SEPA information with respect to flooding in Callander, including taking account of the implications of climate change allowances, commission their own detailed Flood Risk Assessments, and integrate sustainable drainage measures where necessary.
+Landowners and developers should make themselves familiar with the SEPA information with respect to flooding in Callander, including taking account of the implications of climate change allowances, commission their own detailed Flood Risk Assessments, and integrate sustainable drainage measures to attenuate water on-site and slow the rate of discharge.

-Landowners should familiarise themselves with the SEPA flood maps and commission their own Flood Risk Assessments for their sites to fully understand the developable area
+Landowners should familiarise themselves with the SEPA flood maps and commission their own Flood Risk Assessments for their sites to fully understand the developable area.
+This should include an appraisal of future flood predictions as per SEPA guidance at the time of submitting.